Monetical.Agile Designing an Agile Organisation

 The Organisation or Tribe Design phase of the Agile by Design transformational framework guides organisations to tailor the ways of working and Agile teachings on a project by project and not a big-bang, one-size-fits-all, top-down implementation approach.

-> Core teams creating a organisational Design Stage Timeline that consists of a series of iterations each with a specific set of objectives, key results and key performance indicators.
+Core teams defines a Timeline that consists of a series of iterations each with a specific set of objectives, key results and key performance indicators.

 The Core team is led by Business and Technical Lead, who themselves are responsible for: